AdaCompNUS/summit/Docs/tutorials/preparing_maps.md

     Similar to the OSM files, you are free to use any source of SUMO networks, including those produce by yourself.
 There are some restrictions however:

       * All lanes in SUMMIT are assumed to have a fixed width of 4.0 meters.
-      * Bounds for OSM file and corresponding SUMO network must line up, if not landmarks and satellite imagery may spawn incorrectly.
+      * Bounds for OSM file and corresponding SUMO network must line up, if not landmarks may spawn incorrectly.

 !!! note
     For SUMMIT's built in maps, we have done some postprocessing after the conversion, so it will be different from what is produced by simply calling the script.